OdooBulgaria/pls/README.md

 ## Manager Note Logging
 - [ ] Create a functional field many2many that will automatically fetch all the mail.message regarding that manager and display
-	- [ ] For this just enter the realed model as "hr.employee"
+	- [ ] For this just enter the related model as "hr.employee"
 	- [ ] Create own subtype
-	- [ ] Enter the related id as the id of the project maanger
+	- [ ] Enter the related id as the id of the project manager
+	- [ ] In the many2many field look for the same subtype

 ## Attendance Functionality